dimi309/small3d/README.md

 ## Features

-- Loading & rendering 3D Wavefront models
+- Loading & rendering 3D meshes from Wavefront files
-- Frame-based animation
+- Frame-based animation for Wavefront models
+- Loading & rendering 3D meshes from glTF glb files.
+- Skeletal animation when using glTF.
+  (Note that glTF features are new and there is a lot to improve)
 - Texture mapping
 - Gouraud shading
 - Image rendering
 - Font rendering
 - Sound
 - Collision detection
-- (new) 3D models can now also be loaded from meshes in glTF 2.0 .glb files.
-  Other glTF 2.0 features have not been natively impelemented in small3d at this point, even though all data in .glb files is parsed and can be queried.

 ## Supported platforms